Proper Eviction Via N12 Process Notice Involves the Proper Issuing and Serving of an N12 Form Upon the Tenant | Access Ontario Legal Services

 Conclusion

-A landlord, to ensure against problematic legal issues, must ensure that the proper notice is provided to the tenant.
+To ensure against legal risks, among other issues, a landlord must provide the proper notice of eviction to the tenant.
 The proper notice, which occurs via the use of an N12 Form, must also be accompanied with proper compensation.

-Need Help?Let's Get Started Today
+Need Help?
+Let's Get Started Today

 NOTE: Do not send confidential information through the web form.
 Use the web form only for your introduction.
 Learn Why?